Aylesbury Estate: Demolition

 As part of the pre-demolition works starting August 2015, Keltbray Ltd has been contracted as the demolition contractor to carry out the initial stages.

 For the first development site demolition, works are carried out by specialist demolition company, Erith Contractors Ltd. According to the Aylesbury Regeneration Newsletter, a top-down demolition method is adopted with machines working on top of the building.
 Scaffolding and Monaflex (the white scaffold sheeting) is used one floor at a time as the demolition progresses.
 This reduces dust and noise levels.
 The sequence of works programme from March 2020 to July 2020 began from handover of subplot 5 partial & complete to hill construction, demolition of 1-172 Chiltern, demolition of link bridge on Portland Street, and finally removal of obstruction and foundation.

 As construction continues, demolition work is also included in the works programme under building contractor.
 Starting spring 2021, Vistry, which is the Plot 18 contractor, is responsible for the demolition of Northchurch and Section 278.
 The estimated completion time is 13 weeks.
 Works included barriers and road sweepers on site, water for any dish suppression, hoarding around Northchurch and traffic marshals guiding traffic.
 Standard monitoring included dust and noise levels in compliance to construction trigger levels.
-Newsletter are sent quarterly to inform public.

 Criticism

-The NSP described the Aylesbury estate as “characterized by large concrete slab buildings built in the mid-1960s –70s, now at the end of their service life.”
+The NSP described the Aylesbury estate as "characterised by large concrete slab buildings built in the mid-1960s –70s, now at the end of their service life."

 This drew criticism from residents, leading to a change of wording.
 Further objections during the EIP hearing, argued that the Council had submitted no evidence supporting the claim that the estate was at the end of its service life and had failed to investigate whether refurbishment could be a more viable and sustainable option.
-This was contrasted to Southwark’s decision to bail out Notting Hill Genesis housing, at a cost of over £200m, after the housing association failed to deliver the First Development site, evidently hit with financial viability problems.
+This was contrasted to Southwark's decision to bail out Notting Hill Genesis housing, at a cost of over £200M, after the housing association failed to deliver the First Development site, evidently hit with financial viability problems.

 Successful examples of the refurbishment of estates built using the same system as the Aylesbury and which might usefully be examined, can be found on the Six Acres estate in Islington and the Doddington estate in Battersea.